 Meanwhile, crafting classes that suit the “student in front of me” is her daily challenge.
 Julie uses the computer/technology to great advantage with this goal in mind.
 In the days ahead, Julie hopes to have her talented students perform a few of her arrangements that will eventually be posted on our website – so stay tuned!

-In her down time, she loves to dabble in calligraphy, doodle, read, sip coffee, and decorate: “The world should not only sound good, it should look good too!”
+In her downtime, she loves to dabble in calligraphy, doodle, read, sip coffee, and decorate: “The world should not only sound good, but it should also look good too!”

 In addition to the guidelines set out by Edmonton Academy of Music, I have a few personal guidelines for my private students as well.
 They are as follows: